-hUC-MSCs were transfected with 3 μg/mL of either the pcDNA3.1/CT-GFP-Lcn2 (Lcn2-MSCs) or the pcDNA3.1/ CT-GFP empty vector (V-MSCs) using X-tremeGENE HP DNA transfection kit (Roche, Germany) according to the manufacturers' protocol and as described previously.31
+hUC-MSCs were transfected with 3 μg/ml of either the pcDNA3.1/CT-GFP-Lcn2 (Lcn2-MSCs) or the pcDNA3.1/CT-GFP empty vector (V-MSCs) using XtremeGENE HP DNA transfection kit (Roche, Germany) according to the manufacturers' protocol and as described previously.
+31

-RNA extraction and RT-PCR analysis of the Lcn2 mRNA expression
+RNA Extraction and RT-PCR analysis of the Lcn2 mRNA expression

 Total RNA of the transfected cells was extracted by TRIzol reagent (Invitrogen, USA) according to the manufacturer's instructions and quantified using NanoDrop ND-1000 (NanoDrop, USA) spectrophotometer.
 Next, 2 μg of the extracted RNA was used for cDNA synthesis using SuperScript VILO cDNA Synthesis Kit (Invitrogen, USA) according to the manufacturer's instructions.
-Polymerase chain reaction (PCR) was performed by a T100[TM] Thermal Cycler (Bio-Rad, USA).
-PCR condition included a primary denaturation step at 95°C for 5 minutes, followed by 35 cycles of PCR (95°C for 30 seconds, 57°C for 30 seconds, and 72°C 30 seconds), and a final step at 72°C for 5 minutes.
-Lcn2 primer pair included forward: 5'-TCACCTCCGTCCTGTTTAGG-3' 5'-CGAAGTCAGCTCCTTGGTTC3'. and reverse B-actin was considered as an internal control and amplified using a primer pair including forward: 5'-TTCTACAATGAGCTGCGTGTGC-3' and reverse 5'-GTGTTGAAGGTCTCAAACATGAT-3'.
-All primers were designed by Primer 3 software and synthesized by Bioneer Company (South Korea).
+PCR was performed by a T100TM Thermal Cycler (Bio-Rad, USA).
+PCR condition included a primary denaturation step at 95 °C for 5 min, followed by 35 cycles of PCR (95 °C for 30 s, 57 °C for 30 s, and 72 °C 30 s), and a final step at 72 °C for 5 min.
+Lcn2 primer pair included forward: 5'-TCACCTCCGTCCTGTTTAGG-3' and reverse 5'-CGAAGTCAGCTCCTTGGTTC3'.
+B-actin was considered as an internal control and amplified using a primer pair including forward: 5'-TTCTACAATGAGCTGCGTGTGC-3' and reverse 5'-GTGTTGAAGGTCTCAAACATGAT-3'.
+All primers were designed by Primer 3 software and synthesized by Bioneer company (South Korea).
 PCR products were electrophoresed on 2% agarose gel.